-If there is a fax, mail or short message link in the message, you can write a fax, mail or short message by selecting the URL and pressing Use.
+If there is a fax, mail or short message link in the message, you can write a fax, mail or short message by selecting the link and pressing the corresponding command button.
 This opens the appropriate editor where the recipient field is completed using the fax, mail address or GSM number in the link.